-$^{^1}$ Murugani, V., WFP's Contributions to Improving the Prospects for Peace in the Central American Dry Corridor: Spotlight on Gender (SIPRI: Stockholm, forthcoming).
+1 Murugani, V., 'Research focus on gender in the Central American Dry Corridor', annex to WFP's Contributions to Improving the Prospects for Peace in the Central American Dry Corridor: Spotlight on Climate Change (SIPRI: November 2022).

 2 Pacillo, G. et al., 'Assessing the relationship between climate, food security and conflict in Ethiopia and in the Central American Dry Corridor (CADC): Quantitative analysis on the impact of climate variability on conflict in Ethiopia and in the CADC countries', CGIAR Focus on Climate Security, Nov.
 2021.